Loir-et-Cher: History

 In 1576 and 1588, the General Estates convened in Blois.

 L’Orléanais, le Berry, la Touraine, le Perche et le Maine occupied le Loir-et-Cher and its provinces in 1790.

 The Loir-et-Cher's birth as a department was very difficult and laborious.

-On 29 September 1789, the constitution's advisory board made a report in which he wanted to attribute one of the 80 departments to Blois.
-However, some cities and canton capitals disagreed, such as Tours and Orleans.
-Inside of the department, Montrichard turns to Amboise and Tours, Saint-Aignan wants to turn to the Berry and Salbris to Vierzon.
+On 29 September 1789, the constitution's advisory board made a report in which it wanted to attribute one of the 80 departments to Blois.
+However, some cities and canton capitals, such as Tours and Orleans, disagreed.
+Within the department, Montrichard turned to Amboise and Tours, Saint-Aignan wanted to turn to the Berry, and Salbris to Vierzon.

 Finally, Orleans gave Blois an important part of the Sologne except Beaugency and Tours didn't give Amboise.

 The department was founded 4 March 1790, in accordance with the law of 22 December 1789.
-It is constituted of some old provinces of the Orleanais and of the Touraine along with a Berry's plot (left bank of the Selles en Berry's Cher which becomes Selles sur Cher, to Saint-Aignan).
+It is constituted of some old provinces of the Orleanais and of the Touraine along with a part of the Berry (the left bank of the Selles en Berry's Cher which became Selles sur Cher, to Saint-Aignan).

-The department's constriction in its centre and the maximum stretching out in its surface area beyond the Loir on the North and the Cher on the South is due to these tribulations.
+It is mostly due to these tribulations that the department is narrow in the centre, yet reaches its widest extent beyond the Loir on the North and the Cher on the South.